pguibert6WIND/frr/doc/user/bgp.rst

    show routing ip route table <ID>

 You can troubleshoot BGP Flowspec, or BGP policy based routing.
-For instance, if you encounter some issues when decding a Flowspec entry, you should enable `debug bgp flowspec`.
+For instance, if you encounter some issues when decoding a Flowspec entry, you should enable `debug bgp flowspec`.
 If you fail to apply the flowspec entry into Zebra, there should be some relationship with policy routing mechanism.
 Here, `debug bgp pbr [error]\` could help.